laktam/tic-tac-toe-express/README.md

 # Online Multiplayer Tic-Tac-Toe Game with Socket.io

-This is a Node.js based multiplayer Tic-Tac-Toe game that allows players to create game lobbies, invite other players, and play in real-time using WebSockets powered by Socket.io.
+This is a Node.js based multiplayer Tic-Tac-Toe game that allows players to create game lobbies, invite other players, and play in real-time.
 ## Features

 - Real-time gameplay.